 My Bike Trip to Sach Pass And The Route I Followed

-Working in an IT company has one big disadvantage i.e. it’s hard to get leaves and it becomes nearly impossible when you have already applied for 16 days leave for Leh.
+Working in an IT company has one big disadvantage i.e. it’s hard to get leaves and it becomes nearly impossible when you have already applied for 16 days’ leave for Leh.
 I had time constraints so I started my journey on Friday after completing my shift.
-I had already done my packing and once I reached my room, tied my saddle bags on bike and stared the journey.
+I had already done my packing and once I reached my room, tied my saddlebags on the bike and started the journey.
 My ride started from Noida at 5:30 PM and my first biggest challenge was to cross the famous Delhi Traffic and reach Karnal By-Pass.
 I was lucky enough as I didn’t find much traffic and only 10 minutes were wasted while crossing the Kashmiri Gate ISBT.
 I reached Karnal by-pass around 6:15 PM and once I crossed it all I had to do was to clock my bike to its best speed.
 The route I followed to cover the Sach Pass was Delhi -> Pathankot-> Banikhet -> Tissa -> Bairagadh -> Sach Pass -> Killar -> Gulabgadh -> Kishtawar -> Patnitop -> Jammu -> Delhi.

-Day Two from Pathankot to Bairagadh:
+Day Two: Pathankot to Bairagadh

 Anyways I reached the Sach Pass by 10:30 AM and when I reached the top was all cloudy.
-At Sach Pass there is a small temple dedicated to Lord Shiva and Goddess Kali (called Polhani Devi Temple) and the wall of temple has marking (Sach Pass 4500 Meters).
-I went to the temple and thanked god for making my journey successful and prayed that further journey remains smooth.
-Since I also brought my drone with me, I waited for one hour for weather to get clear and I can get a perfect shot for both my camera and my drone.
-After waiting for one hour the sky become little bit clear and I started recording of Sach Pass with my drone.
-Once the drone battery drained, I started preparing for my last leg of journey.
-From Sach Pass Killar is nearly 40Km but in this 40Km you will driving in one of the worst road.
-Also, once you have crossed Sach Pass, you will be descending from 4300 meters and you have to control you bike on slopes and nallas.
+At Sach Pass, there is a small temple dedicated to Lord Shiva and Goddess Kali (called Polhani Devi Temple) and the wall of the temple has marking (Sach Pass 4500 Meters).
+I went to the temple and thanked God for making my journey successful and prayed that the further journey remains smooth.
+Since I also brought my drone with me, I waited for one hour for the weather to get clear and I can get a perfect shot for both my camera and my drone.
+After waiting for one hour the sky becomes a little bit clear and I started recording Sach Pass with my drone.
+Once the drone battery drained, I started preparing for my last leg of the journey.
+From Sach Pass, Killar is nearly 40Km but in this 40Km you will driving in one of the worst roads.
+Also, once you have crossed Sach Pass, you will be descending from 4300 meters and you have to control your bike on slopes and nallas.

-I took nearly 3 hours to cover the distance as the path can’t be termed as road.
+I took nearly 3 hours to cover the distance as the path can’t be termed as a road.
 It was a sandy path with big rock boulders laying everywhere.
-I took nearly 3 hours to cover that 55Km of distance.
+It took nearly 3 hours to cover that 55Km of distance.
 During my entire journey from Bairagadh to Gulabgadh, I was riding on 1st or 2nd gear and it is the most challenging road I faced in my entire journey.
-Once Gulabgadh is approaching the condition of road gets better but still the road will restrict your speed below 30Km/hr.
-I reached Gulabgadh around 6:00PM and decided to halt my journey of the day.
-Since I had to catch my train next day in afternoon and from Gulabgadh, Jammu was still 290Km, I decided to ride further upto Kishtwar town which will ease up my next day journey.
+Once Gulabgadh is approaching the condition of the road gets better but still, the road will restrict your speed below 30Km/hr.
+I reached Gulabgadh around 6:00 PM and decided to halt my journey of the day.
+Since I had to catch my train the next day in the afternoon and from Gulabgadh, Jammu was still 290Km, I decided to ride further up to Kishtwar town which will ease up my next day journey.
 From Gulabgadh, Kishtwar is further 70Km and I reached Kishtwar around 9:00 PM in the night.
 From Bairagadh to Kishtwar the distance is nearly 176 Km and as per the google map it will take 5 hours (4-hour 30 min) to cover this distance, but in reality, it took nearly 14 hours to cover this distance.
-After riding for 14 hours I was completely exhausted so booked a room at Kishtwar Bus stand and ended my third day journey.A board in Jammu-Kishtwar Road.
+After riding for 14 hours I was completely exhausted so I booked a room at Kishtwar Bus stand and ended my third-day journey.

-Day Four from Kishtwar to Jammu:
+Day Four: Kishtwar to Jammu